KPMG-CZ/R-Data-Challenge-2018/README.md

 * Be robust (i.e. segments are not significantly affected if there is a slight change in selection of survey questions used for clustering)
 * Allow for identification of key differentiators across the segments as well as in general (i.e. which questions or groups of questions have the most polarizing effect)

-## If you want to rock in this task, then:
+## If you want to rock in this task, then use R to:
+1. Download and import the data
-1. Provide segmentation of survey participants (test group "VALUES_Sample_Test")
+2. Provide segmentation of survey participants (test group "VALUES_Sample_Test")
-2. Assign participants to created segments (control group "VALUES_Sample_Control")
+3. Assign participants to created segments (control group "VALUES_Sample_Control")
-3. Open your mind and find out any other interesting insights!
+4. Open your mind and find out any other interesting insights!

 You are free to use any external data sources along with the provided data set.